adrien-ben/bagl/README.md

 This framework uses a deferred renderer.
 Geometry and material data is first rendered into a frame buffer called the GBuffer (Geometry Buffer).
 Then in a second pass the GBuffer is used to perform lighting calculations.
 The renderer uses physically based rendering with IBL.
-The renderer supports ambient, directional, point, and spot lights.
+The renderer supports directional, point, and spot lights.
 The renderer performs a post processing pass to apply bloom on bright spots, gamma correction and tone map from HDR to SDR.

 ### GBuffer breakdown